 The best recycling of electronics is reuse.
 However, when that is not possible, recycling is recommended, but always proper disposal.
 Electronic waste contains lead and other toxic materials and California law prohibits dumping of this waste in land fills.
 The dumping of computer monitors and television sets is already prohibited.
 California law prohibits disposal of batteries into the trash.
 Instead take these materials to a State certified Collector/Recycler.

-Here is a partial list of banned materials most applicable to the flea market:
+Here is a partial list materials banned from the trash and recycling bins at the flea market:

 A complete list of materials banned from the trash at the California’s Department of Resources Recycling and Recovery (CalRecycle) web site.

 RecycleWorks (San Mateo County)